19hours/sg-statutes/Acts/Legal Profession Act.md

 (g) whom the Attorney-General or the Council is satisfied is incapacitated by illness or accident, or by the solicitor’s physical or mental condition, to such extent as to be unable to attend to his practice; or

-(h) whom the Attorney-General or the Council is satisfied has failed to comply with any of the rules made under section 72 .
+(h) whom the Attorney-General or the Council is satisfied has failed to comply with any of the rules made under section 72.

-[17/2011 wef 01/08/2011]

 [40/96; 19/2008]